Academic-Labbook/alp/ssl-alp/README.txt

 ALP is written for WordPress 5.0 and the new block editor it provides.
 A textbox is added to post and page edit screens to allow users to leave a brief summary of the changes they make.
-These changes are recorded in the database and displayed alongside posts and pages when used with the Alpine theme.
+These changes are recorded in the database and displayed alongside posts and pages when used with the "Labbook" theme.
 Additionally, a TeX block is added to the editor to allow users to write and preview mathematical formulae as part of their posts and pages.